richardkalehoff/udacity-react-fundamentals-v1/README.md

 Projects are designed to showcase concepts that are important to using React.
 Each project has an API server that serves as a backend for the React app.
 This is designed to give students a hands-on experience dealing with how data flows from the server to the client in various real-world scenarios.

-There is currently one "Address Book" project split across 2 directories:
+There are currently 2 projects:

-  1. [`contacts`](contacts) - the Address Book client app
+  1. [`contacts`](contacts) - to be completed by students during the course
-  2. [`contacts-api`](contacts-api) - the Address Book API (node app)

-The Address Book project will be completed by students as they complete the course.
+  2. [`books`](books) - to be completed by students as an assessment

 ## Development

-We use [yarn](https://yarnpkg.com/) in development, so make sure that's installed first.
+We use [yarn](https://yarnpkg.com/) in development, so install it first.
 If you already have [npm](https://www.npmjs.com/) installed, it's just:

     $ npm install -g yarn

-To start the project, first start the API server in the `contacts-api` directory using:
+To start a project, first start the API server in its corresponding "api" directory (e.g. `contacts-api` for the `contacts` app) using:

     $ yarn install
     $ yarn start

-Then start the client app in the `contacts` directory using:
+Then start the client app in its directory (e.g. `contacts`) using:

     $ yarn install
     $ yarn start

-A browser window should open automatically with the app.
+A browser window will open automatically with the app.

 ## Notes